VKcoder18/myStory-bob-/story.md

 There was a guy named bob he was bob.
 Bob's father was Bobby.
 His mother was Bobla.
 He lived in a town called Boblin.
 His country was called Bobredos.
+He lived on the planet Bobherod.